 “Customer Default” has the meaning set out in clause 8.4.

-“Goods” means the goods (or any part of them) supplied by the Supplier to the Customer and each term can be used interchangeably.
+“Goods” means the goods (or any part of them) or Services supplied by the Supplier to the Customer and each term can be used interchangeably.

 “Intellectual Property Rights” means patents, registered designs, trade marks and service marks (whether registered or not), domain names, copyright, database rights, moral rights, design rights and all similar property rights including those subsisting (in any part of the world) in inventions, designs, drawings, computer programs, confidential information, business names, goodwill and in applications for protection of the above rights.